 It became readily apparent during the development of the Comprehensive Plan that detailed mapping at the neighborhood and community level would not be equitable and inclusive if conducted on a citywide scale.
-Thus, a first step in the implementation of the Equitable Growth Framework and the Comprehensive Plan will include mapping of Place Types (see Section Two for more detail) and then developing Community Area Plans for the entire city (see the Implementation Strategy and Manuals and Metrics for more detail) with recommendations for public investments and desired benefits to the public.
+Thus, a first step in the implementation of the Equitable Growth Framework and the Comprehensive Plan will include mapping of Place Types (see Section Two for more detail) and then developing Community Area Plans for the entire city (see Volume 2 and Volume 1) 3: Appendix A for more detail) with recommendations for public investments and desired community benefits.
 With that said, there are clear tenants of the overall growth strategy that are shared across the entire community and have been foundational in developing the components of Complete Communities and Places, as well as the Plan's Policy Framework.